News

 Full-service firm Anthony Harper has offices in Auckland and Christchurch, from which it provides advice across the spectrum of intellectual property work.
 It offers services in IP transactions, commercialization of IP, trademarks, disputes and enforcement, IP advisory, data protection and privacy.
 One of its key practitioners is partner Mark Gavin, who has extensive experience in IP litigation.

 The IP team at Bell Gully has done work for notable clients such as Danone and Sony.
-The firm has a sound reputation for its contentious work covering brand protection, trade mark registration, confidential information, commercialization of intellectual property, licenses and assignments of IP, copyright, patent and information technology issues, and IP enforcement.
+The firm has a sound reputation for its contentious work covering brand protection, trademark registration, confidential information, commercialization of intellectual property, licenses and assignments of IP, copyright, patent and information technology issues, and IP enforcement.
 Partner Dean Oppenhuis is a primary contact for IP matters.

-The lawyers at Bowie Yorke in Auckland are specialists in commercializing clients’ IP.
+The lawyers at Bowie Yorke in Auckland are specialists in commercializing clients’ IPs.
 Partners Allan Bowie and Scott Yorke have made a career of acting for everyone from high-profile MNCs to Kiwi startups, including Comvita, Fisher & Paykel Appliances, Otago and Massey Universities, AUT, The Warehouse, Pacific Edge, Tyco Electronics, Les Mills, Air New Zealand, Fletcher Building, Pumpkin Patch, Fonterra and Formway Furniture.
 Both have previous experience at some of the largest IP law practices in New Zealand.

 General practice law firm Buddle Findlay offers both contentious and non-contentious work with an emphasis on trademarks and copyright matters.
 The firm also handles patent advisory, dispute resolution and litigation work, and carries out anti-counterfeiting actions as well as provides transactional support to IP owners.
 Consultant John Glengarry, a specialist intellectual property lawyer with extensive experience both in New Zealand and overseas, heads up the trademark team and co-leads the IP practice.
 British American Tobacco and Yahoo! are counted among the firm’s clients.
-The firm was named New Zealand copyright firm of the year at the 2023 Asia IP Awards.
+The firm was named New Zealand Copyright Firm of the Year at the 2023 Asia IP Awards.

 Dentons and Kensington Swan in New Zealand have combined to form Dentons Kensington Swan.
 With new offices in Auckland and Wellington, Dentons can now connect clients to a team of more than 100 lawyers in New Zealand who can meet the needs of clients across a wide range of industries.
 Kensington Swan had acted for Micro Mobility in defending its well-known trademark Micro and for the New Zealand Drag Racing Authority in a High Court proceeding regarding its event name.
 Partners Jenni Rutter and Hayley Miller are key contacts.

 Duncan Cotterill is a full-service law firm with offices across New Zealand offering services ranging from agribusiness to trusts, as well as IP, technology, and data protection and privacy.
-Partners Michael Moyes and Scott Moran are key contacts.
-Moyes has, among other things, advised on all legal matters required to launch a business, from brand protection to privacy policies and compliance to app user terms and development contracts.
-Moran manages the IP portfolios of a range of New Zealand, Australian and international businesses, assisting with branding strategies, copyright issues, trademarks and licensing, in particular.
+Partners Michael Moyes is key contact.
+He has, among other things, advised on all legal matters required to launch a business, from brand protection to privacy policies and compliance with app user terms and development contracts.
+Former Duncan Cotterill partner Scott Moran managed the IP portfolios of a range of New Zealand, Australian and international businesses, assisting with branding strategies, copyright issues, trademarks and licensing, in particular.
+In 2024, he started his own boutique IP law firm MoranLaw.

 Henry Hughes refers to both Henry Hughes IP and Henry Hughes Law.
 The former is composed of registered trademark and patent attorneys while the latter is a team of barristers and solicitors whose focus is intellectual property law.
 Henry Hughes is also the name of the firm’s founder.
 A steam engine inventor, Hughes founded Henry Hughes Limited in 1882 which eventually developed into Henry Hughes IP.
 Meanwhile, Henry Hughes Law used to be known as Henry Hughes & Co. which was established in 1991 to take on the increasing workload consisting of litigation, copyright and licensing matters.
 As the umbrella firm for two law offices, Henry Hughes delivers top-quality service, especially for prosecution work.
 Director Frank Callus, a registered patent attorney in New Zealand and Australia and also qualified in the UK and the European Union, is known for his patent work and expertise in chemistry and pharmaceuticals.